vishaal-krishnan/adjoint_PI_ctrl/README.md

 ## Overview

-### Navigation as a paradigm for control of many-body systems
+### Navigation as a paradigm for control of active many-body systems

 ### Stochastic optimal control: Hamilton-Jacobi-Bellman equation